Byron Pelton: Background

 Pelton, his wife Celeste, and their two daughters live in Sterling, Colorado where they run a small cow-calf operation.
 Originally from Cheyenne Wells, Colorado, Pelton is a United States Navy veteran.
-In the Navy, he was trained as an electrician, and, upon being honorably discharged from the Navy, he moved to northeast Colorado and worked as an electrician for 20 years.
+In the Navy, he was trained as an electrician repairing ships damaged in Desert Storm.
+This service led to his first career as a Master Electrician.
+Upon being honorably discharged from the Navy, he moved to northeast Colorado and worked as an electrician for 20 years.

 Pelton was elected Logan County commissioner in 2016 and was re-elected in 2020.
 He has served on several task forces and boards, such as the Governor's Behavioral Health Taskforce.
-He has also served on the board of directors of Colorado Counties, Inc. and was named "Colorado Commissioner of the Year" in 2021.
+He has also served on the board of directors of Colorado Counties, Inc., and was named "Colorado Commissioner of the Year" in 2021.

-Legislative Career
+Legislative career

 74th General Assembly

 At the start of the 74th General Assembly in 2023, Pelton was appointed to serve on the Senate Committee on Transportation and Energy, the Senate Committee on Agriculture and Natural Resources, and the Senate Committee on Local Government and Housing.

 During the 2024 legislative session, Pelton prime sponsored a bill to increase the minimum mandatory sentences for those convicted of human trafficking in Colorado.